 - You can discuss your concerns with the student and listen to the response.
 Talking about a problem or labeling a crisis does not make it worse.
 It is the first step toward resolving it.

-- If the student discloses a incident of sexual assault, relationship violence or stalking, you can refer the student to the Office of Sexual and Relationship Violence Support Services (SRVSS Office)
+- If the student discloses an incident of sexual assault, relationship violence or stalking, you can connect the student with the Center for Sexual and Relationship Violence Support Services (SRVSS)